ScrierOne/Assorted-Adjustments/README.md

 ### Time Stop makes affected creatures invulnerable

 Inspired by a similar component in Angel's Made in Heaven spell pack.
 Like that component, this makes it impossible to harm creatures frozen in time.
 This one is different in that it remains possible to harm creatures immune to time stop, so Ascension Balthazar and Melissan, for example, can keep duking it out during anybody's Time Stop.

+### SCS Rules For Deities of Faerûn Cleric Antimagic (Can Target Invisible)

+Compatibility patch for users of Sword Coast Stratagems and Deities of Faerûn.
+Makes the Priest variants of antimagic spells granted by DOF behave like their wizard equivalents do under SCS.

+Needs to be installed after both SCS and DoF.

 ### Fixes For Deities of Faerûn